Monday, November 30, 2020

 “Will we ruin our other kids by adopting?”

-One of our fear factors became special needs, and each one of our adoptions has been almost like climbing a ladder of "I could nevers" to overcome that paralyzing word—FEAR.
+One of our personal "fear factors" became special needs, and each one of our adoptions was almost like climbing a ladder with rungs of doubt to overcome that paralyzing word—FEAR.

 “I could never parent a child with special needs.”